jackiekazil/dc-neighborhoods/README.md

-See geo_file_info.csv for metadata associated with the data in this directory.
+See geo_file_info.csv for metadata associated with the data located in the /data.